A'ja Wilson: WNBA

-On June 5, 2024, in the match-up against the Dallas Wings, Wilson became the first player to have at least 35+ points, 10+ rebounds, and 5+ steals in a single game in WNBA history.
+On June 5, 2024, in the match-up against the Dallas Wings, Wilson became the first player to have at least 35-plus points, 10-plus rebounds and five-plus steals in a single game in WNBA history.
 On September 11, Wilson set the single-season scoring record against the Indiana Fever.

-On August 10, 2025, in a 94-86 win over the Connecticut Sun, Wilson became the first player in WNBA history to record 30+ points and 20 rebounds in the same game.
+On August 10, 2025, in a 94–86 win over the Connecticut Sun, Wilson became the first player in WNBA history to record 30-plus points and 20 rebounds in the same game.
 On August 23, 2025, with 36 points in a win over the Washington Mystics, she became the first player in WNBA history to record multiple seasons in which she scored 30 or more points at least 10 times.

 Wilson was named 2025 WNBA Defensive Player of the Year for the third time in her career, sharing the award with Alanna Smith.

 On September 21, 2025, Wilson was announced as league MVP, becoming the first player in WNBA history to earn the award four times.

-On October 10, 2025, Wilson and the Las Vegas Aces won the WNBA Championship, beating the Phoenix Mercury 4-0 in the series, winning her third championship in four years and second WNBA Finals MVP award.
+On October 10, 2025, Wilson and the Las Vegas Aces won the WNBA championship, beating the Phoenix Mercury 4–0 in the series, winning her third championship in four years and second WNBA Finals MVP award.
 She is the only player in the WNBA or NBA to ever win the scoring title, MVP, Defensive Player of the Year and Finals MVP in the same season.

+In December 2025, Wilson was named by the Associated Press as its female Athlete of the Year, and was also named Times Athlete of the Year.

+The New York Times (The Athletic) named Wilson as one of the 20 most admired leaders in sports from 2025, describing Wilson as "one of the most dominant players in WNBA history, known for her strength, high basketball I.Q. and ability to control games on both ends of the floor".
+Jordan Chiles praised Wilson's confidence, heart, consistency and dedication.

+On April 15, 2026, Wilson returned to the Aces on a three-year, $5 million supermax contract; the deal, which was fully guaranteed, became the largest contract in WNBA history.